 • Latest RHI Tariffs

-From the scheme’s inception until 2020, the government used a ‘degressive’ approach to manage the budget and provide for RHI payments, which led to yearly changes in costs.
+From the scheme’s inception until 2020, the government used a ‘degressive’ approach to manage the budget and provide for RHI payments, leading to yearly cost changes.

-However, the government of the UK brought a new regulation into effect in 2019.
-Under this, the Department for Business, Energy and Industrial Strategy (BEIS) stated that there would be no degression starting January 2020.
+However, a new regulation was introduced by the UK government.
+According to this regulation, the Department for Business, Energy and Industrial Strategy (BEIS) announced that there would be no reduction in support starting from the beginning of the following year.

 Installing an RHI Heating System

-Before investing in a heating system, you must research the different types of heating pumps and installers available in the market.
-Furthermore, you can weigh the pros and cons of each option and narrow down the system that works best for your home.
-You can even set up consultations with experts in the field to help smoothen the process.
+Before investing in a heating system, you had to research the different types of heating pumps and installers available in the market.
+Furthermore, you could weigh the pros and cons of each option and narrow down the system that worked best for your home.
+You could even set up consultations with experts in the field to help smoothen the process.

-Whatever heating system you decide on must be efficient and conducive to saving costs on your bills.
+Whatever heating system you decided on had to be efficient and conducive to saving costs on your bills.

-Alongside the installation of the heating system, you might also need metering.
-There are two types of metering- metering for performance and payment.
-Metering for performance is necessary for all new heating pumps, while metering for payment is done for heat pumps, biomass boilers, and stoves.
-The type of metering suitable for your home depends on the heating system you install.
+Alongside installing the heating system, you might also have needed metering.
+There were two types of metering: metering for performance and metering for payment.
+Metering for performance was necessary for all new heating pumps, while metering for payment was done for heat pumps, biomass boilers, and stoves.
+The type of metering suitable for your home depended on the heating system you installed.

-Further, if you choose to install a solar thermal system, you will not require any metering.
+Furthermore, if you chose to install a solar thermal system, you would not have required any metering.

-Lastly, spend a good time finalising an installer.
-The only prerequisite must be Microgeneration Certification Scheme (MCS) Certified.
+Lastly, you had to spend a good time finalizing an installer.
+The only prerequisite had to be Microgeneration Certification Scheme (MCS) Certified.

-Once all of this is done, you can complete your installation process.
+Once all of this was done, you could complete your installation process.

 Installing loft and cavity wall

-For your heating system to be effective, you must install a loft and a wall cavity if your EPC recommends it.
-After the cavity wall is installed, you will get a new EPC issued and only then can you apply for the RHI scheme.
+For your heating system to have been effective, you had to install a loft and a wall cavity if your EPC recommended it.
+After the cavity wall was installed, you would have gotten a new EPC issued, and only then could you have applied for the RHI scheme.

-If you already have the loft and cavity wall installed, you can apply for the RHI scheme immediately after installing and assessing the heating system.
+If you already installed the loft and cavity wall, you could have applied for the RHI scheme immediately after installing and assessing the heating system.

-If installing a loft/wall cavity isn’t feasible, you can still apply for RHI, given that you’re eligible for exemptions.
+If installing a loft/wall cavity wasn’t feasible, you could still have applied for RHI, given that you were eligible for exemptions.

 Eligibility

-You are, in all probability, eligible to apply if a renewable source generates heat for your house.
-There are, however, certain other factors that you must keep in mind.
-These are:
+You were, in all probability, eligible to apply if a renewable source generated heat for your house.
+There were, however, certain other factors that you had to keep in mind.
+These were:

-• Homeowners who have an eligible technology installed can apply for RHI support.
-This list may include private landlords, builders, and registered social housing providers (given they meet all criteria).
+• Homeowners who had an eligible technology installed could apply for RHI support.
+This list may have included private landlords, builders, and registered social housing providers (given they met all criteria).

-• Single-domestic dwellings are also covered under the scheme.
+• Single-domestic dwellings were also covered under the scheme.

-• RHI aid is unavailable to newly built properties unless they are self-build projects.
+• RHI aid was unavailable to newly built properties unless they were self-build projects.

-You can also find detailed eligibility criteria and relevant details at the Ofgem website.
+You could also find detailed eligibility criteria and relevant details on the Ofgem website.

 Application Process

-The one key prerequisite for applying for the RHI scheme is that you must live in England, Wales or Scotland.
-Additionally, as mentioned earlier, you must own any private or social property and meet all requirements.
+The one key prerequisite for applying for the RHI scheme was that you had to live in England, Wales, or Scotland.
+Additionally, as mentioned earlier, you had to own any private or social property and meet all requirements.

-The scheme is open for applications till 31 March 2022.
-You can apply online at Ofgem’s website.
-If you cannot apply online, you can contact Ofgem’s Domestic RHI Applicant Support Centre.
+The scheme was open for applications until 31 March 2022.
+You could apply online at Ofgem’s website.
+If you couldn’t apply online, you could contact Ofgem’s Domestic RHI Applicant Support Centre.

 Documents Required